pradosoft/prado/README.md

 composer require --prefer-dist pradosoft/prado-composer-extension "*"
 ```

 Once downloaded and installed in composer, an extension is activated by adding the Composer Extension Name as a new module ID in the application configuration file application.xml or application.php.
-To include the example extension "pradosoft/prado-composer-extension", the PRADO configuration would include this xml:
+To include the example extension "pradosoft/prado-composer-extension", the PRADO configuration would include this module xml:

 ```xml
 <modules>